1. Student CV: 5 CV Examples for Students [2024]

 This section usually starts a CV but is easier to write last, once you have the rest of your CV in front of you (and that's why it's often called a CV summary).

-CV examples for students: personal statement for the UK
+CV examples for students with no experience: personal statement for the UK

 Creative and independent Digital Marketing student with a passion for developing innovative marketing strategies.
 Proficient in MS Excel and social media marketing, with an excellent phone manner and meticulous attention to detail when following through with procedures.
 Looking to join XYZ Inc. as an office assistant to develop my knowledge and gain hands-on experience while providing valuable assistance to the company.